Print a mini sheet for each player. 😊

-A good-fun game – competitive though
+A good-fun game – with plenty of competitive opportunity.

 The city of Dunhuang lies in north-west China.
 It was a point of vital importance for centuries, resting on the crossroads of two major trade routes of the vast Silk Road network.
 But, as revealed in Dunopedia, the city went into sharp decline when Chinese trade with the outside world moved to the country’s Southern sea routes: so much so that the ancient Silk Road was officially abandoned during the Ming dynasty.

-But don’t let that bad news spoil what can be a very enjoyable and competitive half hour or so. 😃
+But don’t let that bad news spoil what can be a very enjoyable

 You still can act like a canny mediaeval merchant, picking up goods a-plenty, and managing them, your money, and your accumulated badges of prestige to become the smoothest, slickest, silkiest merchant in town.